ahmadfaizalbh/Microsoft-chatbot/README.md

   python manage.py makemigrations
   python manage.py migrate
   ```
-5. Install postgreSQL follow the instruction in page [How to install and use postgresql on ubuntu 14.04](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04)
-6. create DB `chatbot` with username `app_user` and password `InfoBotPassword` or change the credential in settings as per your configuration
+6. create DB `chatbot` with username `app_user` and password `InfoBotPassword` in postgreSQL or change the credential in settings as per your configuration
 7. run `python manage.py process_tasks` in background (put it in `/etc/rc.local` with appropriate path to python and manage.py)
 8. configure apache2 config file for this project
 9. install [Let's Encrypt](https://letsencrypt.org/)